-1. What is your official title, role and responsibilities at Mosaic Data Science?
+1. What are your official title, role, and responsibilities at Mosaic Data Science?

 As a Senior Data Scientist for Mosaic, Tennant acts as a consultant for businesses large and small, using machine learning to optimize processes and solve their most challenging data science problems.
 You can find him managing several different projects and helping to push them through various stages of the project, from its scoping and inception to launching the solution in production.

 In a nutshell, Tennant applies statistical or machine learning models and mathematical optimization to improve how something operates or to help understand why it may not work as it should.
-Using a combination of these techniques, he helps deliver solutions that enrich Mosaic’s customers’ understanding of their own processes and data while also finding effective solutions to their analytics problems.
+Using a combination of these techniques, he helps deliver solutions that enrich Mosaic’s customers’ understanding of their processes and data while finding practical solutions to their analytics problems.

 2. How did you first come across NLP in your data science journey?
 What was your first project?